A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Asymptotic Power

 where $\omega = (\omega_1,\cdots,\omega_K)$, $\{ \chi_k^2(\nu_k^2(\beta_0))\}_{k \in [K]}$ is a sequence of independent non-central chi-squared random variables with one degree of freedom and noncentrality parameter $\nu_k^2(\beta_0)$, $\nu_k(\beta_0)$ is the $k$-th element of $\nu(\beta_0)$, $\mathcal C_{\omega}(1-\alpha)$ is the $(1-\alpha)$ quantile of a weighted chi-squared random variable $\sum_{k \in [K]} \omega_k \chi^2_k$, and $\{\chi^2_k\}_{k \in [K]}$ is a sequence of i.i.d. centered chi-squared random variables with one degree of freedom. \end{thm}

 Next, we demonstrate that when $K$ is fixed, our dimension-agnostic AR test is (asymptotically) admissible within a specific class of tests, which includes the standard (heteroskedasticity-robust) AR test designed for fixed $K$.
-This result implies that the power of our dimension-agnostic AR test is not uniformly dominated by the standard AR test.
-Conversely, as the standard AR test is also admissible in this class, it is not uniformly dominated by our test either.
+Let